-So what's so great about a smoked whole chicken?
-If you ask this then you've never tried one.
+A whole chicken is probably the easiest meat to smoke.
 Imagine a roasted chicken bathed in flavorful smoke and slow roasted to the point where it melts in your mouth.
-Got that?
-Then you're about halfway there.
-I really think that smoking chicken is the way it was meant to be cooked, but then I think smoking anything is the way to go.
+Smoking chicken is the way it was meant to be cooked.
 While grilling can do wonders for chicken, the smoker adds so much more flavor.

 Smoking one 4-pound chicken will take about 3 hours or 45 minutes per pound.
-Before you put the chicken in the smoker give it a good wash and trim off any loose fat and skin.
-Smoke at about 250 degrees F (120 degrees C) until the temperature at the center of the chicken breast reaches about 185 degrees F (85 degrees C) and the thighs reach 195 degrees F (90 degrees C. While it isn't possible to overcook chicken, if the internal temperature gets too far above these numbers the meat will dry out quickly.
+Before you put the chicken in the smoker, give it a good wash and trim off any loose fat and skin.
+Smoke at about 250 F/120 C until the temperature at the center of the chicken breast reaches about 185 F/85 C and the thighs reach 195 F/90 C. While it isn't possible to overcook chicken, if the internal temperature gets too far above these numbers the meat will dry out quickly.

-When it comes to wood selection, chicken is, again, very forgiving, but sweeter woods work best.
-While a strong flavored wood smoke, like hickory, will work perfectly well, I find that the subtle woods like apple, cherry, or any of the fruit woods work best.
-This gives a smoke that doesn't overpower the flavor of the chicken but still provides a great smokiness.
-One point to consider with chicken and smoke, is that the skin acts as a barrier to flavor absorption and, therefore, the smoke doesn't penetrate as well as it does with roasts like brisket or pork butts.
+Chicken is very forgiving, but sweeter woods work best.
+While a strongly flavored wood smoke, like hickory, will work perfectly well, the subtle woods like apple, cherry, or any of the fruit woods work better.
+They give a smoke that doesn't overpower the flavor of the chicken but still provides a great smokiness.
+One point to consider with chicken and smoke is that the skin acts as a barrier to flavor absorption and, therefore, the smoke doesn't penetrate as well as it does with roasts like brisket or pork butts.

-This brings up one of the biggest issues with chicken and that is the issue of skin.
+One of the biggest issues with smoking chicken is the skin.
 Roasted at high temperatures, chicken skin will render fat and moisture and can become crisp and easily bitten through.
 Slow smoked, at a low temperature, the skin can become tough and rubbery.
-The only surefire method to get a good, bite through skin is to cook the chicken at a higher temperature for part of the cooking time.
-This can be accomplished by bringing up the smoker temperature to 350 degrees F (175 degrees C) for at least an hour for a whole chicken.
+The only surefire method to get a good, bite-through skin is to cook the chicken at a higher temperature for part of the cooking time.
+This can be accomplished by bringing up the smoker temperature to 350 F/175 C for at least an hour for a whole chicken.
 This is best done at the end of the cooking time so that smoke can be absorbed early on.

 Another way to deal with the skin problem is to shred the chicken once it is fully smoked.
-This will allow you to make Pulled Chicken Barbecue, a quick and easy alternative to pulled pork.
-This is done by removing the chicken from the smoker and breaking it down into pieces, before pulling all the meat from the bone and skin.
+This will allow you to make pulled chicken barbecue, a quick and easy alternative to pulled pork.
+This is done by removing the chicken from the smoker and breaking it down into pieces before pulling all the meat from the bone and skin.
 The large pieces can be shredded with a pair of forks, mixed with a great barbecue chicken sauce, and then put on buns to make fantastic sandwiches.
-This is one of my favorite ways to serve smoked chicken.
+It's a favorite way to serve smoked chicken.

 Alternatively, a smoked chicken can be carved like any other chicken and served in pieces.
-This is also a fantastic way to serve it and with this method, the sauce is optional.
-In fact, this style of smoked chicken is simply the best roasted chicken with a smoke flavor that you will ever eat.
-With this method, I recommend carving the chicken once it is fully cooked and placing it either under the broiler or on a hot grill for a few minutes to crisp up the skin and bring it to perfection.
+With this method, the sauce is optional.
+In fact, this style of smoked chicken is simply the best-roasted chicken with a smoke flavor that you will ever eat.
+Carve the chicken once it is fully cooked and place it either under the broiler or on a hot grill for a few minutes to crisp up the skin and bring it to perfection.